 The ACCC actively cooperates with international competition agencies with respect to digital enforcement and regulation.
 In September 2020, it signed a memorandum of understanding with competition regulators in the US, the UK, Canada and New Zealand to share intelligence, case theories and investigative techniques.
 The ACCC announced that cooperation was needed to better coordinate investigations across international borders, as the global economy is increasingly interconnected and many large companies, especially in digital markets, operate internationally.

-Further, ACCC chair Gina Cass-Gottlieb has recently stated the importance of international cooperation on regulating digital platforms, including considering the obstacles for intervention in the digital economy.
+ACCC chair Gina Cass-Gottlieb has also stated the importance of international cooperation in regulating digital platforms, including considering the obstacles to intervention in the digital economy.

 The ACCC also cooperates with other domestic regulators with respect to digital regulation.
 In March 2022, the ACCC, the Australian Communications and Media Authority, the Office of the Australian Information Commissioner, and the Office of the eSafety Commissioner formed the Digital Platform Regulators Forum (DP-REG) to share information and collaborate on issues relating to the regulation of digital platforms.
-DP-REG’s strategic priorities for 2022 to 2023 include focusing on transparency, the development and use of algorithms, and increasing collaboration and capacity building between the four regulators forming DP-REG.
+DP-REG’s strategic priorities for 2023 to 2024 include assessing the benefits, risks and harms of generative artificial intelligence (AI), improving transparency and increasing collaboration and capacity building between the four regulators.
+Read more about the Australian Communications and Media Authority, Digital Platform Regulators Forum communique here.

 Key developments to date